noi-szewczyk/MathGraph/README.md

 `-3.4-floor(-3.4) = -3.4-(-4) = 0.6`.
 It's quite hard operator, but very powerful.
 This operator makes a sharp jump, using which you can go through obstacles, teammates or even enemies!
 2 points are connected by red line, but it's not a part of function, therefore this line hasn't collision:

 ![](resources/modulo%20jump%20example.png)

+Please, note that although the function is one line, essentially it's just connected points, so your function grows rapidly<br>
+as `x%5`, this vertical lines are just part of design and aren't real, therefore they can go through obstacles and players.

+in case of `%` operator it can be useful, but be careful with other sharp functions like `5 sin(100x)`: it looks very dense, but it's only illusion and if you are very lucky,  it also can go through enemy.